HUMSI — Human Security Initiative

 Nov 14, 2025Vancouver, WAMexico

-Wilmer Toledo-Martinez, a 28-year-old Vancouver resident married to a U.S. citizen with three American-born children, was detained by ICE on November 14, 2025.
-According to his attorney and Senator Patty Murray, an ICE agent posed as a construction worker to lure Toledo-Martinez outside, after which another agent released a dog that attacked him on the arms and torso.
-Toledo-Martinez was hospitalized and received stitches.
+On November 14, 2025, ICE agents detained Wilmer Toledo-Martinez, a 28-year-old Vancouver resident married to a U.S. citizen with three American-born children.
+One agent posed as a construction worker to lure Toledo-Martinez outside his home, after which another agent released a dog that attacked him on the arms and torso.
+Toledo-Martinez was hospitalized and received stitches for his injuries.
 He was denied medical care while in federal immigration detention at the Northwest ICE Processing Center in Tacoma.
+Senator Patty Murray condemned the use of force, noting that Toledo-Martinez did not resist arrest or attempt to flee.

 Noncitizen Re-detained After Previous Release on Bond